 The anecdotal stories Catmul writes about are also backed up by research.
 Studies in different creative fields have shown that placing constraints on your practice can lean to better results.

-For example, studies into music practice have found that musicians become more creative when they’re asked to write songs only using a set number of chords.
+Studies into music practice have found that musicians become more creative when they’re asked to write songs only using a set number of chords.

 Quite simply, too much creative freewheeling and not enough structure holds productivity back – so perhaps it’s time you put a limit on your writing (without limiting it).

-If you normally write for an hour – push yourself to write the same amount in 30 minutes.
+- If you normally write for an hour – push yourself to write the same amount in 30 minutes instead.